What Are Link Farms (And Why Are They Bad)?

 The intent of the keyword tag was good.
 It had a great deal of potential.
 But… the keyword tag was powerful.
 And power corrupts.
 If one could have a list of ten keywords, why not have a list of twenty keywords?
 Or a hundred?
 Or a thousand?
 The consequences of this arms race were inevitable.
 Those who used keyword tags became craven and greedy, their souls blackened by the One Tag of the Web.
 They fell under the sway of its influence, and lo, the Web was thrown into darkness, overrun by sites with useless, endless lists of keywords.
 Our once-innocent, humble website about “shoes for ducks” was consumed by an ever-expanding keyword list that included “hats for iguanas,” “toupees for camels,” “underwear for orangutans,” and even more wildly unrelated fare.

 The second generation of Web search engines looked at more than just keywords: They looked at how many links each site got from other sites.
-(Links that link back to other sites are creatively called “backlinks.”)
+(Links that link back to other sites are creatively referred to as “backlinks.”)
 The best known of these modern search engines is Google, whose search algorithm was the product of a research paper written by Larry Page, then a student at Stanford.
-(For a more in-depth look at Google, see our blog post on search marketing.)

 So now, when a search engine user looked for “shoes for ducks,” the search engines would see which sites contained that phrase.
 Then, they would look at how many other websites linked to each of those pages, to measure how well-liked and popular they were.
 The “shoes for ducks” sites that had the most backlinks were considered to be the most popular, and thus, the best websites on the Internet about “shoes for ducks.”
 So the search engines ranked them the highest, because people would not post links to “shoes for ducks” sites that they thought were lacking.